 After a few months living on couches I built my first van home in a 2006 Honda Element.
 I was officially homeless, living on the streets of Santa Barbara while holding down a professional career and having a blast.
 Eventually I upgraded to a 1985 Volkswagen Westfalia campervan and before long I quit another comfortable career for the challenge of creating a freelance income while living on the road.

-Since escaping the trappings of “The American Dream” I have crisscrossed the continent several times in my van, backpacked through Ecuador and Peru, and returned to South America to bicycle tour through Chile and Argentina.
+Since escaping the trappings of “The American Dream” I have crisscrossed the continent several times in my van, backpacked through Ecuador and Peru, rented a campervan in New Zealand, bicycle toured Chile and Argentina, and motorbiked Vietnam and Myanmar.
 The question I get asked most often is:

 “So, how long do you plan to do this?”